English Learner Identification

 CHCCS scores the state-designated ELP assessment to determine eligibility.
 If a student is identified as an ELL, CHCCS uses all the data and information gathered from the identification/placement screener, assessment of academic skills, parent interview and information from the parents and student to determine the level of ESL services.
 If it is determined that the student is sufficiently proficient in English so as not to limit access to the curriculum, the student is placed in the mainstream instructional program without additional language support services.

 Results from the annual state-designated English Language Proficiency test are used in determining whether a student may exit English Learner (EL) identification.

 In order to exit EL identification, a student must meet all of the following exit criteria:

 - An overall composite score of 4.8 or above

 - A minimum of 4.0 on the Reading domain

 - A minimum of 4.0 on the Writing domain

 Monitoring Former English Learners and Reclassification

-Students are monitor for four academic years after exiting identification to ensure academic success.
+Students are monitored for four academic years after exiting EL identification to ensure academic success.

 English Language Learners that have exited EL status, but are struggling in their English language development, can be reclassified and receive ESL services if they requalify.
 Retesting is done with the WIDA Screener and the student must remain on exited status for at least one year in order to be considered for reclassification.
 Reclassification of students must be performed between the start of the academic school year and December 31st.
 When considering an exited EL for reclassification, the content and EL teacher should collaborate to determine if reclassification is necessary.